garvincasimir/elasticsearch-kubernetes/README.md

 ### Other considerations
 There are many other features this cluster can benefit from such as:
-  * Automated Snapshots using timed tasks
+  * Automated snapshots using tasks
   *  Pod disruption budgets
-  *  Pod Affinity
+  *  Pod affinity